 Windsor's expansion eastward continues as the Forest Glade Corridor and Little River Corridor develop at a rapid pace.
 The older Riverside area is a community without new development, and as such, any new growth will be a result of the regeneration of older neighbourhoods.
+However, new apartments and condominiums have recently come to fruition.

-Future development over the next two decades in the City's Sandwich South Planning District located south of the airport may impact enrolment in this family.
+Future development because of the hospital over the next two decades in the City's Sandwich South Planning District located south of the airport may impact enrolment in this family.
 Growth could include up to 7,200 residential units, yielding 720 elementary and 504 secondary students for our system over a 20 year development time frame.
 School allocation for these new students could impact the Riverside, Massey and the Tecumseh Vista Family of Schools.